shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

 ```
 ## Compile Contracts with Truffle

-Any time you make a change to `	AvaSwap.sol` you need to run `truffle` compile.
+Any time you make a change to `AvaSwap.sol` you must compile the contracts again.
 ```
 truffle compile
 ```